lupyuen/lupyuen.github.io/src/pio.md

     (PD20-LED-B)

-Thus we may control the Red, Green and Blue LEDs by flipping PD18, 19 and 20.
+Thus we may control the Green, Red and Blue LEDs by flipping PD18, 19 and 20.

+(__UPDATE:__ Schematic might be incorrect?)

 _What are PD18, 19 and 20?_